-- Processing and analysing bat and bird bioacoustic data collected in beef-producing landscapes in Brazil. - Support field teams and occasional MSc and undergraduate students working on bioacoustics. - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new bioacoustic protocols. - Collaborate in the preparation of journal articles. - Use specialist bioacoustic software and equipment. - Act as a source of information and advice to other members of the group on bioacoustic protocols and machine-learning analyses. - Read academic papers, journals, and textbooks to keep abreast of developments in own specialism and related disciplines. - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups. - Embed the principles of mutual respect, diversity, and sustainability in all aspects of your work; undertake training as and when asked to do so. - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects).
+- Manage own academic research and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects. - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Use specialist scientific equipment in a laboratory environment - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Carry out collaborative projects with colleagues in partner institutions, and research groups - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.